Queue-Fair/magento/README.md

 Most of our customers prefer to use the Client-Side JavaScript Adapter, which is suitable for all sites that wish solely to protect against overload.

-To add the Queue-Fair Client-Side JavaScript Adapter, you don't need the PHP files included in this extension.
+To add the Queue-Fair Client-Side JavaScript Adapter to your Magento installation, you don't need the PHP files included in this extension.

 Instead, perform the following steps: